Why Some Retailers Are Growing While Others Are Shrinking During the Pandemic

 Given this fact, staff changes numbering in the hundreds at large companies like REI and MEC—though dramatic—may signal nothing more than a strategic tweak in one part of a larger, omni-channel sales effort.

-“The pandemic has forced us to created new positions that we’ve had to fill,” Peterson says, in reference to the 27 new employees he’s hired in the last two months.
+“The pandemic has forced us to created new positions that we’ve had to fill,” Peterson said, in reference to the 27 new employees he’s hired in the last two months.
 “We need more staff to support our new buy-online-pickup-in-store sales and our curbside pickup effort.”

 At MEC, the sentiment is the same.